March 21, 2014

-Concept Searching delivers an enterprise framework to mitigate risk, automate processes, securely manage information, ensure privacy and address compliance issues, enabling enterprise information governance.
-This is accomplished at a more basic level with the ability to transparently tag content, classify it to organizational taxonomies, preserve and protect information through the automatic identification of records and privacy data, and act as a migration tool in any environment.
+Concept Searching delivers an enterprise framework to mitigate risk, automate processes, securely manage information, ensure privacy, and address compliance issues, enabling enterprise information governance.
+This is accomplished at a basic level with the ability to transparently tag content, classify it to organizational taxonomies, preserve and protect information through the automatic identification of records and privacy data, and act as a migration tool in any environment.

 The rate at which technology advancements are being made means that federal agencies that lack the agility to embrace the advances at an equal rate are being left behind.
 Typically these entities have not kept up with technology capabilities.
 Challenges embedded in the institutional culture, a cumbersome regulatory and acquisition environment, and legacy applications that require modernization have contributed to the problem.
-The explosion of unstructured content, the increase in security breaches, the mandate for transitioning to the cloud, stagnant records management practices that continue unabated, increased FOIA and eDiscovery, and to some extent retiring baby boomers, all present on-going challenges to the government.
+The explosion of unstructured content, the increase in security breaches, the mandate for transitioning to the cloud, stagnant records management practices that continue unabated, increased FOIA and eDiscovery, and to some extent retiring baby boomers, all present ongoing challenges to the government.

 Lack of Information Transparency (FOIA and eDiscovery)

-Non-Compliance with Records Management Policies
+Noncompliance with Records Management Policies

-Increasing volume of Unplanned Data Exposure Events
+Increasing Volume of Data Exposure Events

 At the crux of all these applications and business process bottlenecks is metadata.
 The elimination of human metadata tagging, replaced with the automatic generation of multi-term semantic metadata, auto-classification, and taxonomy tools, enormous amounts of time and resources can be saved and allocated to moving the organization forward.